-The GDPR, the new EU regulation for data protection and privacy, will have a double impact on corporate communication professionals when it goes "live" on May 25th:
+The GDPR, the new EU regulation for data protection and privacy, has a double impact on corporate communication professionals:

-- you will need to create information and policies that are required under GDPR for the entire organization
+- information and policies are required under GDPR for the entire organization

 - you also need to make sure that the corporate communication department itself is GDPR compliant, especially in relation to storing and processing stakeholder information

-To help you understand what needs to be done, we assembled this checklist, ranked from important and urgent to less urgent.
+To help you understand what GDPR entails, we assembled this checklist, ranked from important and urgent to less urgent.

-1. Important and urgent: update the crisis communication plan
+1. Important : update the crisis communication plan to include data breaches

 By far the most important change that the GDPR brings is an obligation to report every “data breach”, that is: every time someone unlawfully accesses, changes or steals data from you.